A few words from our Principal.....

 Kia ora and welcome to Selwyn School - Te Kura o Herewini 2026

-My name is Peter Barker, and I am proud to serve as Principal of our wonderful school.
+My name is Peter Barker, and I am proud to work in the role of Principal of our wonderful school.
 We are a family/whānau-oriented kura located in Selwyn Heights.
-As a dual-medium school, we offer learning in both English (Years 0–6) and total immersion Māori (Years 0–8), all guided by our vision: Together we are Responsible, Respectful, and Right Into Learning.
+As a dual-medium school, we offer learning in both English (Years 0–6) and rumaki Māori (Years 0–8), all guided by our vision: Together we are Responsible, Respectful, and Right Into Learning.
 This vision drives our high expectations for both learning and well-being.

-Our staff are our greatest resource - capable, confident and committed to doing the very best for each and everyone of our tamariki.
-All of our teachers are fully trained and qualified and we do not employ LAT (Limited Authority To Teach) 'teachers'.
+Our staff are our greatest resource and are an outstanding group of professionals - capable, confident and committed to doing the very best for each and every one of our tamariki.
+All of our teachers are fully trained and qualified, and we do not employ LAT (Limited Authority To Teach) 'teachers'.
 Our students deserve the very best teachers!!

-At Selwyn School, relationships and hauora/well-being sit at the heart of everything we do.
+At Selwyn School, relationships and hauora/well-being sit at tghe centre of our work.
 We value our partnerships with students, whānau, community, and iwi.
 As noted by the Education Review Office (2023), our vision—Kia kotahi tātou: Takohanga, Whakanuia, kia ū ki te Ako—empowers high aspirations for learning and hauora for all ākonga.

-We maintain high expectations for learning and relationships, and we love celebrating our students’ successes.
+We maintain high expectations for learning, and we love celebrating our students’ successes.
 Our approach blends the best of traditional and contemporary practice.
 In simple terms, we focus on:

-- equipping our learners with the skills, knowledge, and understandings they need for the future
+- equipping our students with the skills, knowledge, and understandings they need for the future

-- strengthening foundation skills such as reading/pānui, writing/tuhituhi, maths/pāngarau, and kōrero in our Māori Medium/Rumaki pathway
+- strengthening foundation skills such as reading/pānui, writing/tuhituhi, maths/pāngarau, and also kōrero in our Māori Medium/Rumaki pathway

 - using digital technologies (Chromebooks, iPads, AI) alongside traditional tools like books, pens, and paper to enrich learning